Baobabs in Africa Mapped (BAM)

 We invite you to join us in our mission to understand, value and protect these trees, and be part of advancing open research practice to support sustainability across the continent.

-All you need to participate and contribute observations is a smart phone (equiped with a camera and GPS) and a tape measure, and to be somewhere with baobab trees.
+All you need to participate and contribute observations is a smartphone (equipped with a camera and GPS) and a tape measure, and to be somewhere with baobab trees.

 We use a user-friendly mobile application, KoboCollect, to record the location, photographs and observations of baobab and non-baobab trees.
 It takes just 5 minutes per tree and once you have collected data, you can easily upload it via the app when you next have internet access.